 How to reduce SPAM on your website and in your mailbox

-SPAM can be time consuming, frustrating and lead to additional problems on your website and email.
+SPAM can be time-consuming and frustrating, and can lead to additional problems on your website and in your email.
 It becomes increasingly frustrating when it seems to grow like uncontrollable mold.
 To prevent SPAM, it is important to know how it is defined, how it comes about and finally, how to reduce SPAM or stop it altogether.

 What is SPAM?

 Posts and links that go to a spammer website